victor045/YOLOV5-ROS2-CUDA/README.md

-# 🧠 YOLOv5 ROS 2 Inference System
+# 🧠 YOLOv5 ROS 2 Inference System with CUDA

 This repository contains a complete ROS 2 (Foxy/Humble) integration of YOLOv5 for real-time object detection using camera input and GPU-accelerated inference.
 The node supports custom model weights, publishes bounding boxes, and visualizes results in real-time.